swissup/swissup.github.io/m1/extensions/easytabs/backend.md

 Here you can look through all created tabs, change their status or delete them.
 Magento output these tabs on product page only.

 Click on row with tab you want to edit and you go to _Edit Tab_ page.
+This page has to tabs 'Main' and 'Conditions'.

+##### Main tab

 ![Edit Product Tab](/images/m1/extensions/easytabs/edit-form.png)